computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 ## Simulating <span style="font-variant: small-caps; font-style: normal;">Selecting Invitees</span>

-In this section we simulate {% problem Selecting invitees (version 4, 5 and 6) %}.
-Each of the models is copied here, for your convenience.
+In this section we cover how to simulate {% problem Selecting invitees (version 4, 5 and 6) %}.
+You will learn how to read Scala ```mathlib``` simulation code and how it relates to the formalization.
+We go through {% problem Selecting invitees (version 4) %} step by step, after which you can explore versions 5 and 6 yourself.
 To make the code more readable, we use names in the code that are more descriptive than the single letters used in math (see Table 1).

 {% marginnote 'Table-ID1' 'Table 1: the mapping from math notation to Scala code.'  %}
 <div class="table-wrapper" markdown="block" style="margin-top:3rem;">